Eyyub Sultan Mosque

-The Eyyub Sultan Mosque (Mosquée Eyyûb Sultan de Strasbourg) or Grand Mosque of Strasbourg is a mosque currently under construction in Strasbourg, Grand Est, France in which will be the largest mosque in Europe upon its completion.
+The Eyyub Sultan Mosque (Mosquée Eyyûb Sultan de Strasbourg) or Grand Mosque of Strasbourg is a mosque currently under construction in Strasbourg, Grand Est, France in which will be the 51st largest mosque in Europe upon its completion.

 History

 The construction of the mosque started in 2017.
 The construction cost of the building is EUR25 million.
-The mosque will be led by Milli Görüs Islamic Confederation.
+The mosque will be led by Millî Görüş Islamic Confederation.

 Architecture

 The mosque is being built at a total area of 7000 m2.
 The minarets are 36 m high.
 The mosque will have a capacity of 2,500 worshippers indoor and another 2,500 on its adjacent sahn.
-When completed, it will be the largest mosque in Europe.
+When completed, it will be the 51st largest mosque in Europe.

 Transportation

 The mosque will be accessible within talking distance west of Krimmeri-Meinau station of SNCF.